HyperCherry/DSALearning/README.md

 Data Structures and Algorithms Learning Repository

-If you want to open all of them in the same project,please edit `CMakeList.txt`
+If you want to open all of them in one project,please edit `CMakeList.txt`

 ```text
 cmake_minimum_required(VERSION 3.23)